MugenSAS/mstart-api-python/README.md

       Now parse it.
 In the following example, we have received a message after the user pressed a button on its HMI
   """
   if address.startswith("/client-send/startButton") :
-    println("The start button was pressed.") # Or any other operation you want to perform }
-  elif ... :
+    print("The start button was pressed.") # Or any other operation you want to perform elif ... :
     # And so on
 ```